This post may contain affiliate links. Please read my disclosure policy.

-This Italian artichoke salad is made with raw spiky artichokes, they are in season during the fall/winter.
-They are so tender, you don’t need to cook them.
-Mixed with a fresh salad, topped with Parmesan flakes, and simply seasoned with salt, extra virgin olive oil and “real” balsamic vinegar.
+This Italian artichoke salad is made with raw fresh artichokes.
+Early in their season (winter or spring), they are so tender you don't need to cook them.
+Crunchy and nutty, they are mixed with a fresh salad, topped with Parmesan cheese flakes, and seasoned with salt, extra virgin olive oil, and authentic Italian balsamic vinegar.
+This simple dish is so distinctive that it can serve as a unique appetizer.

 Jump to: